geotrev/bulba/README.md

 This is an internal accessor that returns a unique identifier.
 E.g., `252u296xs51k7p6ph6v`.

-You can access the id using the `element-id` attribute attached to any upgraded element.
+You can access the id using the `element-id` attribute on the host.

 #### `validateType(propertyName, value, type)`

 The internal method which compares your property type.
 Useful if you are doing computations or other manipulations involving a reflected property.

 **Use this method with caution for reflected properties.** You run the risk of an XSS attack.
-A future enhancement will provide a `sanitize` option which will encode the string to prevent this risk.
+A future enhancement will provide a `sanitize` option which will ensure the value is safe.

 ### DOM Events

 To add event listeners, it's like you would do in any ES6 class.
-First, bind the callback in your element's `constructor`.
+First, bind the handler in your element's `constructor`.

 ```js
 constructor() {